 These are interesting times for SMB call centers and help desks.
 Small-scale, in-house and boutique customer contact facilities enjoy unique opportunities in today’s CX-focused market.
 But the demands for impeccable compliance and better-every-time contact quality often require new systems and processes.

-There comes a point in the SMB call center and help desk evolution when, to put it bluntly, spreadsheets aren’t getting it done, and live call monitoring isn’t enough to meet heightened QM objectives.
+There comes a point in the SMB call center and help desk evolution when, to put it bluntly, spreadsheets aren’t getting it done, and live call monitoring isn’t enough to meet heightened call center quality improvement objectives.
 Suddenly, contact center leaders start asking themselves—is it time to establish a QM team (gasp!) or a full quality assurance (QA) department?

 The prospect can be daunting for operations with limited budgets and tight margins, but QM needn’t be costly or confusing.
 There are ways to grow into QM as your contact center or help desk grows.

 One way to buy some time on the QM journey is to invest in more sophisticated—but not complicated—QM software.
-Reducing the manual burden of spreadsheets with robust, yet “point and click” call monitoring, recording, and analysis capabilities is a great way to upgrade QM with the staffing structure you have.
+Reducing the manual burden of spreadsheets with robust, yet “point and click” call monitoring, recording, and analysis capabilities is a great way to upgrade call center quality improvement with the staffing structure you have.

 For many SMB call centers and help desks, their initial QM team interacting with QM software will be a cross-functional one.
 Team leaders, supervisors and others within the organization can be asked to contribute to the QM mission, and additional training and resources can help them grow their QM know-how.